Table of contents

 You can adapt this sauce endlessly to suit your taste:

-• Prefer it sweeter?
+- Would you prefer it sweeter?
 Add more brown sugar.

-• Like it spicier?
+- Is it spicier?
 Toss in extra chili paste.

 You’re the boss here—adjust it to your taste!